joinpursuit/Pursuit-Core-Web/full_stack_express/intro-to-express-response/README.md

 Node has a large library of 3rd party code called` Node Package Manager` (`npm` all lowercase).

+We'll be writing our own applications using some packages from npm.

-## Making Your Own Node Project
+## Making Your Own Project With Node

 If you've ever downloaded some code onto your computer and to get the project started you needed to run `npm install`, you've worked with a node project!

 Now let's make our own.
 We'll make a server with express!
-Express is very popular npm library that allows developers to build complex back ends that power some [very popular web sites](https://expressjs.com/en/resources/companies-using-express.html)
+Express is very popular npm framework that allows developers to build complex back ends that power some [very popular web sites](https://expressjs.com/en/resources/companies-using-express.html)

 ## Getting Started with Express